LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: Introduction

 \section{Introduction}

 In recent years, photonic integrated circuits have attracted considerable attention due to their advantages in high-speed data transmission and low power consumption.
-Notable advances include photonic tensor cores (PTCs)~\cite{NP_NATURE2017_Shen, NP_Nature2025_Hua, NP_Nature2025_Ahmed} developed for optical neural networks (ONNs)~\cite{NP_Nature2025_Ahmed}, as well as photonic network-on-chips (NoCs)~\cite{zhou2022photonic, NP_CICC2024_Wang, NP_DATE2020_Thonnart, NP_TCAD2013_Ye, NP_ICCAD2022_Taheri} designed for high-bandwidth on-chip communication.
+Notable advances include photonic tensor cores (PTCs)~\cite{NP_Nature2025_Hua} developed for optical neural networks (ONNs)~\cite{NP_Nature2025_Ahmed}, as well as photonic network-on-chips (NoCs)~\cite{NP_ICCAD2022_Taheri} designed for high-bandwidth on-chip communication.
 Driven by these emerging applications, PIC designs are rapidly increasing in complexity.
 As shown in Fig.~\ref{fig:layout}, the number of photonic components per chip is approaching the scale of 1000 and is expected to double approximately every 2.5 years~\cite{thylen2006moore}.
-This exponential growth underscores the urgent need for advanced electronic-photonic design automation (EPDA) toolchains~\cite{NP_ICCAD2019_Pond, NP_SPIE2014_Pond, NP_Chrostowski} that can streamline layout generation, enhance productivity, and ensure design quality.
+This growth highlights the urgent need for advanced electronic-photonic design automation (EPDA) toolchains~\cite{NP_ICCAD2019_Pond} to streamline layout, boost productivity, and ensure quality.

 Traditionally, the physical design of PICs follows a schematic-driven approach~\cite{korthorst2023photonic}, where components are placed and connected based on the circuit topology and signal path defined in the schematic.
 This method seeks to minimize waveguide crossings, detours, and bends to reduce insertion loss and enhance signal integrity.
 In certain structured designs, routing can even be \textbf{manually managed}, especially when the circuit features a \emph{well-organized, no-crossing topology}, as seen in crossbar arrays~\cite{NP_Nature2021_Feldmann}, triangular or rectangular meshes~\cite{NP_NATURE2017_Shen}, or binary tree structures~\cite{hashemi2022review}.
 When such designs are \emph{optimally placed with ample spacing and well-aligned ports}, devices can be directly abutted or connected via simple straight waveguides, resembling the standard cell-based layout methodology commonly used in SRAM array design.